BlizzCrafter/MonoGame.SplineFlower/README.md

 #### MonoGame.SplineFlower.Editor
 ![Editor](doc/Editor.png)

-It is also possible to create **looped** BézierSplines as you can see!
+It is also possible to create **looped** splines as you can see!
-With the **Middle Mouse Button** you can drag the whole BézierSpline to keep the overview.
+With the **Middle Mouse Button** you can drag the whole spline to keep the overview.

 Did you noticed the nice little car on the picture?
 This is a **[SplineWalker](https://github.com/sqrMin1/MonoGame.SplineFlower/blob/master/MonoGame.SplineFlower/SplineWalker.cs)**.